Ha-san-ali/logistic-reg/README.md

 # logistic-regression-from-scratch-breastcancer-diagnosis
-Malignancy of Breast Cancer Classification
+Malignancy of Breast Cancer Classification.
+A learning experience to understand how logistic regression works and how to implement it in python.

 Based off of logistic regression model created by Martín Pellarolo @martinpella.